 Generally, treatment for drug reactions simply involves finding an alternative drug that you’re not sensitive to.

-Your rash should disappear within a week or two of stopping the medicine.
+Your rash under your armpit should disappear within a week or two of stopping the medicine.
 Consult with a healthcare provider before stopping any medication they’ve instructed you to take.

 Ringworm is an itchy fungal infection — if you’ve ever had jock itch or athlete’s foot, you’d recognize the itch.